-When we want to change the characteristic of a nib, then, as ingeneer, I want to know, what the fundamental criteria are and where to set on my tools most effectively.
+When we want to change the characteristics of a nib, then, as ingeneer, I want to know, what the fundamental criteria are and where to apply my tools most efficiently.
 I also like to have a sense of what to expect.

 I present here a condensed general ingeneering knowledge.
 A more elaborate version you can find at Wikipedia => Deformation

 It is a fundamental piece of ingeneering information and learning to read it, gives a good sense of a material’s behaviour and properties.
 It helps to explain the essential characteristics of many metals.